Reycecar/CryptoToolkit/README.md

 With 2 arguments:
     Shows m^x mod n (where x is 0-n) as well as the order for m in Zn
 ## subCipherInfo.py
-### Get info about a cipherttext that is encrypted with a substitution cipher + caesar cipher cracking
+### Get info about a ciphertext that is encrypted with a substitution cipher + caesar cipher cracking

 Information gathering of a ciphertext

 Arg 1 can be a file path or a ciphertext.

 if argument 1 is a path to a file:
     subCiperInfo will use the file to build the ciphertext

 if arg 1 is ciphertext:
     subCipherInfo will use the given ciphertext

 (you can also run without any arguments, but the program will simply ask you for the ciphertext anyway)

+## multiply_poly.py
+### Multiply two polynomials that are represented as 8-bit hexadecimal values within Galois Field 2^8

+GF(2^8) uses the AES Irreducable Polynomial (x^8 + x^4 + x^3 + x + 1)
+(Bitwise, this is 1 0001 1011 or 0x11B)
+Argument 1 is the hexadecimal representation of polynomial A Argument 2 is the hexadecimal representation of polynomial B

+Program computes A * B in GF(2^8)